cmahnke/hugo-xml-exporter/README.md

     If you have an existing theme, you can add this as a component.
 First, add it as a Git submodule:
     ```bash
-    git submodule add https://github.com/your-username/hugo-xml-exporter.git themes/hugo-xml
+    git submodule add https://github.com/cmahnke/hugo-xml-exporter.git themes/hugo-xml-exporter
     ```
     Then, in your `hugo.toml` (or `config.toml`), add `hugo-xml` to your `theme` list:
     ```toml
     # hugo.toml
-    theme = ["your-main-theme", "hugo-xml"]
+    theme = ["your-main-theme", "hugo-xml-exporter"]
     ```
     **Note**: For this exporter to work, you might need to temporarily make `hugo-xml` the *only* theme or ensure its `layouts` directory is prioritized.
-A simpler approach is to copy the `layouts` directory directly into your project's root `layouts` folder.
+A simpler approach is to copy the `layouts` directory directly into your project's root `layouts` folder. **Or:**
+    Run Hugo with a curom theme:
+    ```bash
+    hugo -t hugo-xml-exporter
+    ```

 2.  **Direct Copy**: